platformsh/platformsh-docs/docs/src/domains/cdn/fastly.md

 {{% disable-cache CDN="Fastly" %}}

-## 2. Dedicated: Get a DNS TXT record

-To use a Fastly CDN included in a Dedicated plan, before going live you need to [request a DNS TXT record from support](../../overview/get-support.md#create-a-support-ticket).
-To add this DNS TXT record to your domain settings, contact your domain registrar.

-## 3. Set up your Fastly CDN
+## 2. Set up your Fastly CDN

 To properly configure your Fastly CDN, see the Fastly official documentation on [how to get started](https://docs.fastly.com/en/guides/getting-started#_basics).
+Make sure your CDN points to your [project target](../../domains/steps/_index.md#2-get-the-target-for-your-project).

+If you use Fastly as part of your Enterprise subscription, when you request that a new domain is added to your Fastly service, Platform.sh support provides you with a CNAME record for domain control validation.
+To add this CNAME record to your domain settings, contact your DNS provider.

-## 4. Handle apex domains
+## 3. Handle apex domains

 To start routing client traffic through Fastly, [create `CNAME` records for your domain names](../../domains/steps/dns.md#why-cname-records)